 Punctuation Shotgun: When an author has randomly placed punctuation marks such as periods, commas, and semicolons throughout their body of work – often incorrectly.

 SC-Style Infodumps: When a riffer or commenter (perhaps even a fic author, if you’re un/lucky) takes a detail from a fic and thoroughly researches it down to its core for the sake of making a point or providing fun facts.
-Named for the newest addition to the Snark Crew of the same initials, SC, who started doing this from his very first riff as a guest riffer onwards into the present.
+Named for the second-newest addition to the Snark Crew of the same initials, SC, who started doing this from his very first riff as a guest riffer onwards into the present.

 Sentenceograph: A body of text long enough to be a paragraph but only containing a single period at the end or no period and just a line break to the next paragraph.
 This can be either because the paragraph contains a single run-on sentence or because the author chose not to use appropriate punctuation.

 Shark Jump: The point in the narrative of a fanfic when the original plot lines fizzle out and the author starts adding disjointed scenes in an effort to extend the story.

 Ship: Abbreviation of relationship.
 An intense devotion to a particular character or character relationship, either in-canon or out-of-canon.
 Many fanfic authors who ship particular relationships will write fics specifically to indulge in shipping those character pairings, often indicated in the fic summary by a portmanteau of the shipped couple’s names.
 (SpongeBob + Patrick = Spongerick) Most slashfics and lemons are the work of shippers.